FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/pricingquantity.md

 * OCI seems to support separate billed quantities with an overage calculation… needs investigation.
 * How will this apply for marketplace transactions….
 What behavior do we expect for prices and quantities for marketplace purchases (and refunds)

-### Current billing data for charges where ChargeCategory 'Tax'
+### Current billing data for charges where ChargeType 'Tax'

 #### GCP - Tax